 Regional specialization is greatly expanded with international trade.

-By having access to a larger market through a gateway, namely a seaport, region A and B can specialize even more in the production they have
+By having access to a larger market and a range of products through a gateway, namely a seaport, regions A and B can specialize even more in the production they have

 respective comparative advantages on.
 They can even cease production